gogs/docs/en-US/intro/troubleshooting.md

 #### Connect to wrong SQLite3 database

-- Error: Push to repository shows owner is not registered.
+- Error: Push to repository shows owner is not registered or `user` table does not exist.
 - Causes: You might start Gogs as service and it is using different SQLite3 file that you expect.
 - Solution: Use absolute path to config SQLite3 database path.